CFHS code : ED2

 Above information from Cambridge Family History Society Survey

-This distinctively shaped headstone with scalloped sides, rounded and decorated shoulders and a pointed peak, standing on a plinth, in the parish area of St Edward (CFHS ED2), is located beside the central path on its west side, about 20 yards north of the centre circle.
+This distinctively shaped headstone with scalloped sides, rounded and decorated shoulders and a pointed peak, standing on a plinth, in the parish area of St Edward, is located beside the central path on its west side, about 20 yards north of the centre circle.
 Unusually, the first seven words, including two first names, are in a curved arrangement.

 To the loving memory of John Bell Brown